dpghazi-zz/ecommerce-ab-testing/README.md

 # ECommerce A/B Testing
 # [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](https://dpghazi.github.io/projects/ecommerce-ab-testing.html)
+A company has developed a new web page in order to try and increase the number of users who "convert," meaning the number of users who decide to pay for the company's product.

 For this project, I will be working to understand the results of an A/B test run by an e-commerce website if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.

 This project includes the following contents: